pivotal/credhub-release/docs/backup-restore-recommendations.md

 The process for backing up the CredHub encryption key differs based on the encryption provider enabled.
 The following list includes recommendations for each supported type.

-#### dev_internal
+#### internal

-The dev_internal provider performs encryption and decryption operations using a symmetrical AES key.
+The internal provider performs encryption and decryption operations using a symmetrical AES key.
 This key, which is a hexadecimal value provided to the application during deployment, should be stored in a secure place so that it can be provided in a future recovery deployment.

 #### Luna HSM